ignc-research/arena-rosnav/arena_navigation/arena_local_planner/evaluation/scripts/quantitative/readme.md

 3. make sure all json files consistently follow a naming convention

-"localPlanner_map_obsXX_velXX_waypointGenerator.json"
+example: "localPlanner_map_obsXX_velXX_waypointGenerator.json"

-the specific values dont matter, only that its consistent specific values will be specified in the script
+Labeling can be later specified in the script, just make sure that the naming is consistent throughout the files.

 - specifications in the script
 Go to the main function (bottom in the script) and specify values for the following: